argirovatina/Cypress-E2E/README.md

-# Cypress-E2E for test application
+# Cypress-E2E for Otrium web application
 How to install:
 - navigate to e2e folder
 - npm install

+Preconditions:
+- use your/test user credentials in _cypress/fixtures/credentials.json_ file

 How to run tests:
 - npx cypress open